 Make your emails and blog posts more relevant and newsworthy!

-But time to get a bit more creative too!
+But get a bit more creative too!

 What are the key gift giving moments for your clients?
 Think about different religions.

-What about ‘Back To School’ or ‘Hurray Spring is Here’.
+What about ‘Back to School’ or ‘Hurray Spring is Here’.

-Make sure that your subject line is catchy, interesting or useful to your potential clients.
+Make sure that your subject line is catchy, interesting, or useful to your potential clients.

 21. Be useful